-Government facing pressure to rethink China stance
+Spy claim prompts call for rethink on UK's China stance

 Rishi Sunak raised concerns about interference from Beijing with China's premier while at the G20 in India.

+"We urge the UK side to stop spreading fake information," Chinese foreign ministry spokesperson Mao Ning said.

-Police confirmed on Saturday that two men, one in his 20s and another in his 30s, were arrested under the Official Secrets Act in March.
+Police confirmed on Saturday that two men were arrested under the Official Secrets Act in March.

+The Metropolitan Police said in a statement: "A man in his 30s was arrested at an address in Oxfordshire and a man in his 20s was arrested at an address in Edinburgh.

+"Searches were also carried out at both the residential properties, as well as at a third address in east London."

 Sources have told the BBC one of them was a parliamentary researcher involved in international affairs issues.

 As first reported in the Sunday Times, it is understood the researcher had links to several Conservative MPs.

-The BBC has approached him for a response but is not naming him.
+The BBC has approached him for a response.

 Both men have been released on bail, and the Met's Counter Terrorism Command, which oversees espionage-related offences, is investigating.

-The Sunday Times reported the researcher had links to security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns, among others.
+The Sunday Times reported the researcher had access to security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns, among others.

-The arrest of the parliamentary researcher has renewed a debate which has been raging in the Conservative Party for months: Should the government take a stricter approach on China?
+The arrest of the researcher has renewed a debate among Conservative MPs about whether the UK should take a stricter approach to China.

-The UK's Foreign Secretary James Cleverly visited Beijing in August - the first such visit in five years - and told the BBC it would not be "credible" to disengage.
-But there are growing calls for a rethink.
+Some Tories want the government to designate Beijing as a threat - a move so far resisted by ministers.

-Senior Tory backbenchers, including former leader Iain Duncan Smith and MP Tim Loughton, have called for the government to act.
+Senior Tory backbenchers, including former leader Sir Iain Duncan Smith and MP Tim Loughton, have called for the government to act.

 Mr Duncan Smith said it was "time for us to recognise the deepening threat that the CCP (Chinese Communist Party) under (President) Xi now pose".